alberttheprince/rpemotes-reborn/README.md

 - Thank you to [CMG Mods](https://www.gta5-mods.com/users/-moses-) for the custom emotes

-- Thank you to [prue颜](discord.gg/lunyxmods) for being a great friend and providing us with exclusive custom animations
+- Thank you to [prue 颜](discord.gg/lunyxmods) for being a great friend and providing us with exclusive custom animations

 - Thank you to [PataMods](https://forum.cfx.re/u/Pata_PataMods) for the custom props